jcerdenia/NiceFeed/README.md

 # NiceFeed

-## Update - August 2021
+## Forthcoming Updates – Dec 2021
-Sorry about the unaddressed issues, but I've had not much time to maintain this app lately.
-Next up is replacing the RSS parser with RomeTools, but I can't promise any timeline.
+Sorry about all the unaddressed issues, but for the foreseeable future I only have time for and interest in occasional maintenance, not for any new features (unless they are small enough).
+I started this as a casual personal project while learning to code, and I'm grateful for your interest and contributions.
 As always, pull requests are welcome.

+In progress:
+- Migration to RomeTools to support Atom feeds
+- Various bug fixes

 <hr>

-NiceFeed is an RSS Reader for Android.
-This started out as a personal project while getting the hang of Kotlin.
-RSS is an old technology and there are already many readers out there, but I find many of them hard to navigate and jam-packed with features I don't need.
-The aim is an attractive and intuitive app, leightweight but fully functional with not too many frills.

-<h3>Early Access</h3>
-NiceFeed is now in Beta and available on Google Play.
-It is also now available on F-Droid for non-Play Store users.
-Please note that until a stable release, some functionality may still be limited.
-I'm constantly updating this app and trying to make it better.
-I would truly appreciate any and all feedback, especially if you find any issues or bugs, or have ideas for new features (please open an issue).
-I also welcome contributions.<br>
+NiceFeed is available on Google Play on Beta.
+It is also available on F-Droid for non-Play Store users.

 <a href='https://play.google.com/store/apps/details?id=com.joshuacerdenia.android.nicefeed&pcampaignid=pcampaignidMKT-Other-global-all-co-prtnr-py-PartBadge-Mar2515-1'><img alt='Get it on Google Play' height="80" src='https://play.google.com/intl/en_us/badges/static/images/badges/en_badge_web_generic.png'/></a>
 <a href="https://f-droid.org/packages/com.joshuacerdenia.android.nicefeed/">